-8. Form a round with the dough, about 10 inches in diameter, 2-3 inches high.
+7. Cut dough in half and form a round with each half, about 6 inches in diameter, 1 1/2 inches high.

-10. At this point, if planning to bake later, freeze individually on a greased cookie sheet, then place in a ziplock freezer bag once completely frozen (after about 1 hour).
+9. At this point, if planning to bake later, freeze individually on a greased cookie sheet, then place in a ziplock freezer bag once completely frozen.

-11. If you want to bake immediately, place wedges on an ungreased baking sheet.
+10. If you want to bake immediately, place wedges on a parchment or silpat lined baking sheet.
 Brush the tops with milk, half and half or cream and sprinkle with coarse sugar.
 If baking from frozen, place directly onto cookie sheet from freezer bag, and brush top with milk/cream and sugar like you normally would.

 12. Bake 12 to 15 minutes.